 But this is all changing now.
 And it is changing very quickly in relative terms.
 In a generation it’s changing.
 In a generation it is breaking.
 There are less fish now than there were before, and the fish that are left are smaller in size and harder to get.
 For the same effort put in, fewer fish come out.
 And it’s trending more that way—not less—as we continue to strip the oceans of fish while polluting the waters with our mess.

 What do you do with a change like that?
 A change you don’t see from one year to the next, or even over several years.
 But look fifteen years down the road and there’s a quantifiable difference.
-And look another fifteen years down the same road and you are now coming back with less than half the fish you used to catch.
+And look another fifteen years down that very same road and you are now coming back with half the fish you used to catch.
 What do you do then?
 What can you do?
 You work a little harder to make up for the loss.
 You go out a little farther.
 You stay at sea longer.
 And each year you keep working harder and keep going farther, hoping that the fishing will get better someday.
 You try to adapt.
 You’re good at adapting.
 It’s what you’ve always done.
 You’ve hung on.
-And you are still hanging on.
+And you’re still hanging on.
 You are still hanging on.

 Next chapter: Macaroni